Górnik Zabrze: Supporters and rivalries

+Graffiti on a wall in Zabrze.

 Górnik Zabrze is believed to have one of the largest and most loyal fanbases in Poland, especially in the Katowice metropolitan area.
 In the 2016–17 season, Górnik Zabrze drew the highest average home attendance (10,636) of all second level Polish football clubs.
 They also drew the highest attendance in their league (20,987).
 After their comeback to the top flight in 2017, Górnik drew the highest average home attendance in Polish football, surpassing current top teams Lech Poznań and Legia Warsaw, with most league games being sold-out.

 Górnik holds a long-standing rivalry with Upper Silesian side Ruch Chorzów, known as the Great Silesian Derby.
 Other main rivals are Piast Gliwice, Polonia Bytom, Legia Warsaw and Zagłębie Sosnowiec.

 Torcida Zabrze is named after the ultras of Torcida Split, with whom they have friendly relations; together they are called United Torcida.
-They have also friendly relations with fans of ROW Rybnik, Wisłoka Dębica, GKS Katowice and German club Schalke 04; the latter in past used to be a rival.
-Fans of Concordia Knurów, Naprzód Rydłutowy, Slavia Ruda Śląska and Czarni Pyskowice are also Górnik fan-clubs.
+They have also friendly relations with fans of Wisłoka Dębica and German club Schalke 04; the latter in past used to be a rival.
+Fans of Concordia Knurów, Naprzód Rydułtowy, Slavia Ruda Śląska and Czarni Pyskowice are also Górnik fan-clubs.

+Notable supporters

+Well-known supporters of Górnik Zabrze include Zbigniew Religa, pioneer in human heart transplantation in Poland, Adam Małysz, one of the most successful ski jumpers in history, Wojtek Wolski, former National Hockey League player, and international footballers Jerzy Dudek, Lukas Podolski and Ireneusz Jeleń.